 A 2026 regional transit ballot measure will raise $1 billion per year to prevent cuts and improve service.

-Bay Area residents in the big 5 counties – Alameda, Contra Costa, San Francisco, Santa Clara, and San Mateo – will have the chance to save transit at the November 2026 election.
+Bay Area residents in 5 counties – Alameda, Contra Costa, San Francisco, Santa Clara, and San Mateo – will have the chance to save transit at the November 2026 election.

 But first, we must gather over 200,000 signatures to get the measure on the ballot.